boltops-tools/terragrunt-vs-terraform-reusable-module/README.md

 Name | Description | Terraform Resource Name
 ---|---|---
 [terragrunt-project/dev/demo](terragrunt-project/dev/demo) | The "dev demo" terragrunt project that creates a random pet.
 Terragrunt creates "flattened" resource names.
-The key files in this folder are [main.tf](terragrunt-project/dev/demo/main.tf) and [terragrunt.hcl](terragrunt-project/dev/demo/terragrunt.hcl). | random_pet.pet1
+The key file in this folder is [terragrunt.hcl](terragrunt-project/dev/demo/terragrunt.hcl). | random_pet.pet1
 [terraspace-project/app/stacks/demo](terraspace-project/app/stacks/demo) | The "demo" terraspace stack that creates a random pet using the `module` keyword.
 Since this project uses the terraform `module` keyword it'll create a hierarchical resource name.
 The key file in this folder is [main.tf](terraspace-project/app/stacks/demo/main.tf). | module.pet1.random_pet.pet
 [terraspace-project-flat/app/stacks/demo](terraspace-project-flat/app/stacks/demo) | The "demo" terraspace stack creates a random pet directly.
 This creates the same "flattened" terragrunt resource name structure.
 And is the key to allowing you to use the **same statefiles**.
 The key file in this folder is [main.tf](terraspace-project-flat/app/stacks/demo/main.tf).  | random_pet.pet1